Debraheem/Massive_star_binaries/Lab3.md

 </details>

 We will run this model until it fails due to non-convergence issues.
-In case your run does not finish, you can watch the pre-computed movie [here](https://drive.google.com/file/d/1_HkbkMIGPxyHKUxGJKrK8gf1ClqNX_ep/view?usp=drive_link) with name `black_hole_mass_and_spin_evolution.mp4`.
+In case your run does not finish, you can watch the pre-computed movie <a href="https://drive.google.com/drive/folders/1-ypOXDdakm_PsCxDUS6niXmAFkWx2zEm" target="_blank">here</a> with name `black_hole_mass_and_spin_evolution.mp4`.

-**Solution:**  In case you got stuck while running this bonus exercise, [here](https://drive.google.com/file/d/1ERyllUDPNKkmxHD-SBlVCW5olhmJi1tz/view?usp=drive_link) is the solved version of the  `run_binary_extras.f90` file.
+**Solution:**  In case you got stuck while running this bonus exercise, <a href="https://drive.google.com/file/d/1ERyllUDPNKkmxHD-SBlVCW5olhmJi1tz/view?usp=drive_link" target="_blank">here</a> is the solved version of the  `run_binary_extras.f90` file.

 ## References